 [ ] Other entertainment to consider: DJ or band, karaoke machine, photo booth, games

-ONE MONTH before party
+ONE MONTH before the office party

 [ ] Send out party invitations (Tip: these should include the date and time; if spouses and/or children also invited; food and drink details; the dress code or theme; door prizes, games and other exciting details!)